slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-Husarnet.md

     </Domain>
 </CycloneDDS>
 ```
-Modify .bashrc on each machine to look like this:
+- Edit .bashrc on each machine to look like this:

 Dragger's .bashrc:
 ```